D-D-M-Y/nlp-frontend/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

 ## Features
 Homepage: Welcome users and provide an overview of Open Lexica.